 JAPANESE 308 Religion in Modern Japanese Society

-Supervision is available for postgraduate students interested in research on religion in modern Japanese society, including such topics as the sociology of new religious movements, the cross-cultural diffusion of Japanese religions, Japanese Christianity, and religion and state issues.
+Supervision is available for postgraduate students interested in research on religion in modern society, including the sociology of Japanese religion, religion-state issues, religious minorities, the cross-cultural diffusion of religions, amd the role of religion in Asian diaspora communities.

 2016 Awarded Foreign Minister's Commendation by the Ministry of Foreign Affairs of Japan for contribution to and promotion of Japan-related research in New Zealand.